Aircraft in fiction: Bücker Bü 181

 In the 1963 epic film The Great Escape, the prisoners of war played by James Garner and Donald Pleasence steal a Luftwaffe Bücker Bü 181.
 No aircraft were involved in the actual escape from Stalag Luft III.
 Pleasence, who had been an aircraft wireless operator with No. 166 Squadron, was imprisoned in Stalag Luft I after his Lancaster was shot down over Germany on 31 August 1944.

+C

 C-2 Greyhound

 In the 2003 film Tears of the Sun, a SEAL team performs a parachute jump from a Grumman C-2A Greyhound to begin a mission in Nigeria.

 C-17 Globemaster III

 In the 2018 film Mission: Impossible – Fallout, Ethan Hunt performs a HALO jump from a Boeing C-17 Globemaster III belonging to the UAE Air Force.

-In the TV series Agents of S.H.I.E.L.D., a heavily modified C-17 serves as the team's "Bus".
+In the TV series Agents of S.H.I.E.L.D., a heavily modified C-17 serves as the team's Bus.